TadiT7/treble_experimentations_wiki/Nokia-1.md

 # Android RAW build support
 ## Overview

-> These Android builds only works and works best with 00WW_0_39L up to 00WW_1_550.
+> These Android builds only works and works best with 00WW_0_39L up to 00WW_1_550 Vendor/Kernel builds.

 > It would probably works with Android 9's Vendor/Kernel too if there is System-as-Root build for ARM-A phones.
 But the screen probably will not work since it blanked out in Android 8.1's last Maintain release (00WW_1_550_SP1, not 00WW_1_550).

 ## Common bugs in All builds
 ~~- Builds with Google Play Services crashes a lot.
 Install OpenGapps with the vanilla builds to fix this.~~ (Only true with older builds)

-~~- You should skip setup wizard because it takes a lot of time to complete.~~ (Edit the gapps properly and this won't happen again)
+- You should skip setup wizard because it took a lot of time to complete the "additional" installations.

-~~- Fake allowed SMS permissions.~~ (Edit the gapps properly and this won't happen again)
+~~- SMS permission is allowed for Google Play Services app by default but it was faked to be allowed and need to manually switch on/off in settings.~~ (Edit the gapps permissions properly and this won't happen again)

-- Please edit the device fingerprint property in /system/etc/prop.default, /system/build.prop, /vendor/default.prop and /vendor/build.prop so it would not make Google apps freaks out that your phone loaded with "Unofficial" build.
+- Edit the device's fingerprint property in /system/etc/prop.default, /system/build.prop, /vendor/default.prop and /vendor/build.prop to stop Google screaming out that this ROM isn't a legit ROM.

-- TWRP formats the /data in ext4.
+- TWRP formats the /data folder in ext4.
 While we need f2fs to make system work.
-Only use Stock Android recovery or "fastboot -w" (Only works when bootloader unlocked) can wipe the phone's user data properly.
+So only Stock recovery or "fastboot -w" (Only works when bootloader unlocked) can wipe the phone's user data properly.

 - USSD incoming message without replies will get fixed in Android 9.
-- Wi-Fi hotspot always broken (Android 9+, with any form of Google Apps installed).

-- No 1st SIM incoming calls though.
+- 1st SIM slot will never get incoming call notification.
+Android will ignore it completely.

 ## Android 10
 - Very unstable.
 - Wi-Fi will kinda hang system.
 Sometimes will not work at all.
-- Quickstep/SystemUI lockscreen break after a long while (Blank screen).
+- Quickstep/SystemUI lock screen will hang the system and shows blank screen with System UI bar after a long while (Usually overnight sleep).
 - Don't set a lock screen.
 Will hang system and no password has been set after that.
+(Encryption issues)
 - Video codec kinda broken (As seen in Google's looped static videos in Pixel Setup Wizard, Gesture settings illustration video)
 - If system freaked out and got a Soft-reboot.
-Modem software will never work again until a full reboot.
+Modem software will never work again until a full reboot is initiated.
 ## Android 9
-~~- Not sure.
-But there's a point of time where I can make Wi-Fi hotspot works with Android 9.
-But currently, it will not work.~~
-- Except Android 8.1 has the Wi-Fi working perfectly.
-Android 9 and 10 will have some sort of problems with Wi-Fi tethering.
+- Wi-Fi hotspot will always broken with any form of Google Apps installed.
+In older builds without Google Apps it would work, but newer builds will completely break this feature.
+(Except Android 8.1 has the Wi-Fi hotspot working perfectly.
+Android 10 will have some sort of problems with Wi-Fi or Wi-Fi tethering)
 - Used to has storage limitation to be flashed with v107.
-So far can flashed with v119 (With no built-in gapps of course).
+So far can flashed with v119 (With no built-in gapps).
 ## Android 8
-- Nothing, except OEM's?
+- Nothing, except some quirks like internal thermal values like battery capacity or its health and voltage?
 Though it's literally Android 8.1 so this one will get the best compatibilty.

 # OEM's support (Vendor and Kernel)
 ## Overview
 > Build since 00WW_1_550_SP1 will break the screen.
 Still works though.
 > Build 00WW_1_550 will work the best of all Kernel/Vendor builds.
 ## Build since 00WW_0_39L and above (Android 8.1)
 > Won't mention the perfectly working features or known bugs (See older builds below).